Wilson G. Hunt (sidewheeler)

-Namesake - Wilson G. Hunt
+Namesake – Wilson G. Hunt

-The ship was named after a wealthy New York businessman who was a prominent cloth merchant and philanthropist founding the firm of Wilson G. Hunt & Co. in 1833.
+The ship was named after a wealthy New York businessman – Wilson G. Hunt (1804–1892) – a prominent cloth merchant and philanthropist who, in 1833, founded the firm, Wilson G. Hunt & Co.
 Among other endeavors, Hunt was connected with Peter Cooper and involved himself in many of Cooper's institutions including Cooper Union and Cooper-Hewitt.
 He served as Treasurer on The Cooper Union Board of Trustees from the founding in 1859 to 1890.
 He served as president of the Illinois Central Railroad from 1874 to 1875.
 Hunt was born in 1804 as simply Wilson Hunt but attached the middle initial 'G' to distinguish himself.
 He died in 1892 at age 88.

 Design and construction

 The steamer Wilson G. Hunt was built in New York in 1849 by the Collyer yard for the excursion trade to Coney Island.
 The vessel was185.5 ft, 25.8 ft and 6.75 ft depth of hold.
+(Note: Hacking, at 338 gives 8.0 ft feet depth of hold.)

 The Hunt had an old style "steeple type" steam engine with an enormous single cylinder of 36" bore by 108" inch stroke.
 The Hunt had a low-pressure boiler, which at the time was advertised as being safer than high-pressure boats.
 This power plant could drive the vessel at 15 knots.

 The most unusual feature of the Wilson G. Hunt was the unusual steeple housing for her engine, which looked like an enormous slice of cheese:

 Between the wheels and rising high above the cabin was a tall steeple-like frame in which the piston rod rose and fell in guides and moved a pair of connecting rods or pittmans that turned the wheel.
 Such engines had been common on the Hudson but were becoming rare when the Hunt was built.
 Normally left exposed, on Hunt the engine was housed, so that the boat appeared to be carrying a tall wooden wedge amidships, thereby not improving the appearance of an otherwise graceful steamer.

 The Hunts steeple engine was the only recorded use of this type on the West Coast.
 With this type of engine, as well as the more common walking beam type, there were special mechanical dangers.
 If the engine, powered by a single piston, should ever hang at dead center, the only way to move the piston to discharge the steam was to lever the paddle wheel forward with a long bar.
 This was extremely dangerous, as should the piston start pumping again, the bar could be flung out of the control of the men pushing it, killing them or breaking bones.